eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

     git clone https://github.com/eProsima/<middleware_N_SH>.git src/middleware_2-SH

 Where :code:`<middleware_i-SH>`, with *i = 1, .., N* refers to the *i*-th *System Handle* needed
-for carrying out the integration, chosen among the ones listed in the :ref:`shs` section.
+for carrying out the integration, chosen among the ones listed in the :ref:`built_in_sh` section.
 Each such *System Handle* will be cloned in a dedicated :code:`src/middleware_i-SH` folder inside your :code:`is-workspace`.